open-contracting/extension-explorer/README.md

 ### Translations

-If translatable strings are changed, change into the app's directory:
+If translatable strings are changed, change to the app's directory:

 ```shell
 cd extension_explorer